userfrosting/learn/03.installation/01.environment/01.native/docs.md

 >>>>> We are currently getting reports of problems when running `bakery bake` on Windows due to a [problem with the target path](https://github.com/userfrosting/UserFrosting/issues/742) in npm.
 If you run into a node/npm error when running `bake`, try running `npm install` directly from within the `build/` directory and then rerunning `bake`.

-To finish the installation and create your first UserFrosting account, we will run the command-line installer:
+This step will finish the installation and create your first UserFrosting account.
+Again, in the main project directory where you cloned UserFrosting, run:

 ```bash
 $ php bakery bake